Polychemy/modelGEN/README.md

 The Basics
 ===========
+Let's create a <a href="http://www.polychemy.com/RomanRing.php">Polychemy Roman Ring</a> in Sterling Silver with the name "Charles".<br>

 <b>1) An Example request to the Polychemy Model Gen Server.</b><br>
 Send a GET Request to our modelGEN server : http://54.191.4.213/modelGEN.php<br>
 <code>